abilandz/PH8124/Lecture_2/Lecture_2.md

 Mon Apr 20 12:49:12 UTC 2020
 ```

-The output in both cases above is the same, because flags **-u** and **--utc** are synonyms when used for **date** command.
+The output in both cases above is the same, because flags **-u** and **-\-utc** are synonyms when used for **date** command.

 But how do we know that for command **date** flags **-u** and **-\-utc** are available, and how do we know in which way they will modify the default behavior of command?
 All such options for each command are documented in so-called _man pages_.
 Whenever you develop a new command, it is also essential that you develop its documentation, otherwise nobody will be able to use your command.
-For built-in **Bash** commands, documentation is retrieved simply with:
+For built-in **Bash** commands, keywords, etc., the documentation is retrieved simply with:

 ```bash
 help <command-name>